kathleenhosang/az-ocp/README.md

 ## Introduction

-The infrastructure provisioned installation (IPI) approach is appropriate for most client requirements, and simplifies the installation with automation.
-However, it is critical to understand exactly what it is doing so you can (1) help the client ensure the cluster infrastructure is in policy, and (2) explain the solution with confidence.
+The Installer Provisioned Infrastructure (IPI) approach is appropriate for most client requirements, and simplifies OpenShift installations with automation.
+However, it is critical to understand exactly what the installer is provisioning so you can (1) help the client ensure the cluster infrastructure is in policy, and (2) explain the solution with confidence.

 The IPI approach uses the openshift-install installation program.
 It is a wrapper for terraform, and the terraform scripts are not publicly available.
-The only way to verify installation details not documented is to open a support ticket, or deploy the OpenShift installer in a test environment.
+The only way to verify installation details that are not documented is to open a support ticket, or deploy the OpenShift installer in a test environment.

 This write up will summarize some of the Azure cloud topics pertinent to OpenShift, and containerized products like MAS and Cloud Pak for Data.